pawan-malhotra/blogs-converteasly/image/c99e99s76-how-to-convert-jpg-or-jpeg-to-png-online-using-converteasly.md

 2. Click On Generate Button To Convert JPG/JPEG Image To PNG.
 3. Click on the download icon or link to download zip file contains converted files or scan the given QR Code to save the zip file to your mobile or any other devices.

-<button url='https://www.converteasly.com/uploads/jpgjpeg-to-png/111'>Click To Convert Jpg/Jpeg To Png</button>
+<a class="btn" href='https://www.converteasly.com/uploads/jpgjpeg-to-png/111'>Click To Convert Jpg/Jpeg To Png</a>

 ### UseCases Of Jpg/Jpeg To Png Converter Tool 🙇‍♀️